elxgy/elxgy/README.md

 ## Mirage:

 CLI tool developed to help measure application performance and resource consumption.
-Helps you track how the application spends the computer resources in a lower level.
+Helps you track how the application spends the computer resources.

 ## PokeCord: